morfinismo/gamut/README.md

 ## Browser support
 Guaranteed support for Google Chrome v60+.
 Compatibility with other browsers has not been tested yet but most of it should work.

+## Demo Application
+You can download the demo app from here: [GAMUT Demo](https://morfin.me/gamut/GAMUT%20-%20DEMO.zip)

 ## Initializing the library
 ### Inside Google App Maker
 Make sure you add the required external resources in the app settings.